Between the affacinating villages of the Cinque Terre and Versilia lies Portovenere, another pearl of the eastern Ligurian Riviera.

 Portovenere is set on the western tip of the Gulf of La Spezia surrounded by a deep blue sea and washed by crystal clear waters.

-Framing this extraordinary village are many beaches with clear waters where you can relax and the three magnificent islands of the archipelago, Palmaria, Tino and Tinetto, peeping out.
+Framing this extraordinary village are many beaches with clear waters where one can relax in tranquility and the three magnificent islands of the archipelago, Palmaria, Tino and Tinetto, peeping out.

 The village is very reminiscent of the villages of the Cinque Terre with its traditional colorful tower-houses, narrow carruggi, small fishing port, and wonderful medieval churches.